-When Nine of Swords appears in a yes or no reading, it delivers a clear no answer.
+Nine of Swords delivers a clear no answer in yes or no readings.
 Nine of Swords represents anxiety, nightmares, and mental anguish blocking positive outcomes.
-As The Nightmare, The Anxious Mind, The 3 AM Terror, this card speaks with a wise and guiding energy: "The cards reveal what you already know within."
+As The Nightmare, The Anxious Mind, The 3 AM Terror, Nine of Swords speaks with wise and guiding energy: "The cards reveal what you already know within."
 The figure in bed represents sleepless anxiety, mental torment.
 The nine swords on wall represents mounting worries, accumulated fears.
 The dark room represents isolation, alone with thoughts.
-The card's visual story reinforces this answer: A person sits up in bed, head in hands, surrounded by nine swords hanging on the wall behind them.
+The imagery of Nine of Swords reinforces this answer: A person sits up in bed, head in hands, surrounded by nine swords hanging on the wall behind them.
 The image represents the weight of worry, sleepless nights filled with anxiety, and the psychological torment that comes from overthinking and mental...

-Nine of Swords's symbolism reveals why this is a "No" card.
+Nine of Swords is a No card because of its symbolism.
 The figure in bed represents sleepless anxiety - mental torment.
 The nine swords on wall represents mounting worries - accumulated fears.
 The dark room represents isolation - alone with thoughts.

 The number 9 carries the energy of the number of near-completion, crisis, and accumulated wisdom.
 This mental anguish at its peak - the darkest hour before dawn.
-This suggests patience may be needed.
+For Nine of Swords, this means patience is needed before proceeding.

-When Nine of Swords appears reversed in a yes or no reading, the answer becomes Maybe.
+Nine of Swords reversed changes the yes or no answer to Yes.
 When reversed, the Nine of Swords suggests recovery from anxiety, gradually overcoming overwhelming worry, or finding relief from mental anguish and psychological distress.
 You're beginning to break free from negative thought cycles, finding better sleep, and discovering that many of your fears were worse in imagination than in reality.
 Dawn is breaking after the darkest hour.

-Upright, Nine of Swords is a No. Reversed, it becomes a Maybe.
+Nine of Swords upright is a No. Nine of Swords reversed becomes a Yes.
 Recovery from anxiety, overcoming worry, or finding relief from mental anguish.

 When reversed, the Nine of Swords suggests recovery from anxiety, gradually overcoming overwhelming worry, or finding relief from mental anguish and psychological distress.
 You're beginning to break free from negative thought cycles, finding better sleep, and discovering that many of your fears were worse in imagination than in reality.